 19. Used To Disinfect Kids’ Toys

 Kids’ toys serve as a hub for germs and bacteria.
 Toys are used over, they get thrown across the room, shoved under the bed, buried in dirt, wrapped in play dough and so much more.

 Protect your kids by disinfecting the toys with hydrogen peroxide.
 Simply saturate a wipe or cotton pad and wipe down the toy.
 It’s that easy to have clean and sanitary toys.

 20. Used For Faster Seed Germination

 For planters, it’s easy to speed up your seed germination rate.
 I’ve researched several methods all of which work quite well.
-Its only a matter of time and preference.
+It is only a matter of time and preference.
 Simply add 1 ounce of 3% hydrogen peroxide to 4 cups of water; choose one of the following three methods.

 One, soak your seeds for 18 to 24 hours, rinse and plant.

-Two, place your seeds on a length of paper towels, use a mister filled with the hydrogen peroxide-water solution to thoroughly dampen (but not soak) the towels and the seeds.
+Two, place your seeds on a length of paper towel, and use a mister filled with the hydrogen peroxide-water solution to thoroughly dampen (but not soak) the towels and the seeds.

 Then roll up the towels loosely or simply fold them over so that all sides of the seeds are in contact with a moist paper towel.
 Mist them lightly each day (or when the towel dries out) and plant them when sprouts emerge.

 Three, just rinse your seeds with the solution, then plant.
 You should start seeing leaves spout a lot sooner but the time will still vary depending on the type of plant and the climate.